Storage Container Delivery & Transport Done Right

-When you’re getting a price to rent or buy a steel storage container, make sure to ask the dealer about their delivery and transportation process.
+When you’re getting a price to rent or buy a steel storage container, make sure to ask the dealer about their delivery and storage container transport process.
 Read our latest blog and learn about the right and wrong way to transport 20 foot or 40 foot storage containers.
 Plus, you’ll learn why TP Trailers’ storage container delivery is safer, more respectful of your space, and more convenient.

-Here are the two main ways to deliver shipping containers from a storage yard to your site:
+Here are the two main methods for storage container delivery from a storage yard to your site:

-- Tractor Trailer — The RIGHT way to haul portable storage containers.
-Transporting a unit on a flatbed rollback tractor trailer is safe, easy, and it’s what we do every time.
-The only reason this isn’t industry standard is some storage container dealers haven’t invested in tractor trailer fleets.
+- Tractor Trailer — The RIGHT way to execute portable storage container delivery.
+Transporting a unit on a flatbed rollback tractor-trailer is safe, and easy, and it’s what we do every time.
+The only reason this isn’t industry standard is some storage container dealers haven’t invested in tractor-trailer fleets.

-At TP Trailers we’ve been delivering high-quality storage containers for decades — so we know a thing or two about doing it right.
+At TP Trailers we’ve been offering high-quality shipping container transportation for decades — so we know a thing or two about doing it right.
 Here’s what we’ve seen:

 - The Right Size — While gooseneck trailers can handle the weight, they struggle to handle the square footage of 40-foot trailers.
-This makes them a far greater rollover risk when driving to your site, compared to using the appropriately sized flatbed tractor trailer.
-Simply put, it’s safer to haul with a tractor trailer.
+This makes them a far greater rollover risk when driving to your site, compared to using the appropriately sized flatbed tractor-trailer.
+Simply put, shipping container transportation is safer with a tractor-trailer.

-- Greater Maneuverability with a Tractor Trailer — If you need to unload your storage container in a designated spot on your site, a tractor trailer is your best bet.
-Because they are a single piece of equipment, tractor trailers have far greater maneuverability.
+- Greater Maneuverability with a Tractor-Trailer — If you need to unload your storage container in a designated spot on your site, a tractor-trailer is your best bet for shipping container transportation.
+Because they are a single piece of equipment, tractor-trailers have far greater maneuverability.
 On the other hand, pickup trucks hauling large gooseneck trailers struggle to maneuver — or back into — certain spaces.

 - Easier Delivery — TP Trailers delivers storage containers using rollback flatbeds that feature a tilting bed.
 This means our team doesn’t need to drive our trucks over driveways, curbs, and sidewalks.

-- No Chance of Damage — The tilting tractor trailer bed eliminates the chance of the container falling from the trailer sides and being damaged during the unloading process.
+- No Chance of Damage — The tilting tractor-trailer bed eliminates the chance of the container falling from the trailer sides and being damaged during the shipping container transportation process.

-- Blocking — Another important component of our storage container delivery, we can deliver the container on sturdy wood blocks to keep from making marks on fresh blacktop.
+- Blocking — Another important component of our storage container delivery, we can deliver the container on sturdy wood blocks to keep it from making marks on the fresh blacktop.

 Storage Container Delivery Included for Most Customers